 Residency/Fellowship programs focus on the advancement of physical therapist knowledge and practice.
-Curriculum design focuses the knowledge, skills, and affective behaviors the participant gains in the defined area of practice that may include, but is not limited to: teaching, research, service, scholarly inquiry, governance and policy, leadership, management, ethical and legal issues.
-Curriculum design enhances professional competence and emphasizes one-to-one mentoring.
+Curriculum design focuses the knowledge, skills, and affective behaviors the participant gains that improves patient outcomes, enhances professional competence, and emphasizes oneto-one mentoring.
 Curriculum development follows a structured, systematic process that ensures content validity in a defined area of practice.
-The curriculum allows the participant to achieve the program's outcomes through advancing professional competence.
-The curriculum integrates a variety of educational methods that support the theoretical basis for advanced practice and is supported by best evidence.
+The curriculum allows the participant to achieve the program's outcomes through advancing professional competence and education in scientific principles underlying practice applications.
+The curriculum integrates a variety of educational methods that support the theoretical basis for advanced practice and assessments grounded in scientific inquiry.
+The curriculum enhances the participant's knowledge, skills, and affective behaviors through the integration of didactic instruction, focused practice, and application of evidence-based practice principles.